 Earth's Wild Ride

-A story of the Earth set on the Moon in the year 2081.
+A story about the Earth, set on the Moon, in the year 2081.

 A grandfather and his grandchildren observe a solar eclipse from their lunar colony located in Shackleton Crater.